Master's Program FAQ

 All required application materials are due to the Graduate College by February 1.

 How do I apply for admission to the program?

 What are the various areas of concentration in the MSN program?

-If you pursue full-time coursework you can complete the program in two years.
-Part-time course work can be completed for either track in three years.
+If you pursue full-time coursework you can complete the FNP program in 16 months and the NE program in 12 months.
+Part-time course work can be completed for all tracks in three years.

 How many credits do I need to take per semester to be considered a full-time student?

 Nine credits per semester is the Graduate College definition for full time; however, School of Nursing full time plans of study are 10-12 credits per semester.

 How long do I have to complete the program?

 You must complete all course work and your culminating experience within six years.